 Tax bills are issued twice a year, once in January for the General Tax Bill and once in October for the School Tax Bill.
 Consult the Tax Payment Schedule for payment dates and information, and consider signing up for email/text Payment Reminders as a convenient and easy way to ensure making your tax payments on time to avoid being assessed a penalty for a late payment.
 For information regarding General and School taxes, visit the Tax Information page.
 Questions regarding Village taxes should be directed to your village as the Town of Hempstead does not collect taxes for Incorporated Villages.

-In addition to visiting the Town of Hempstead's Receiver of Taxes Office in person to pay your tax bill, the office provides an array of convenient payment options, including Satellite Offices and Mobile Office payment locations, Extended Office Hours, an EZ-pay Drive Thru Payment Window and Online Tax Payments as well as our new environmentally friendly e-Billing program.
+In addition to visiting the Town of Hempstead's Receiver of Taxes Office in person to pay your tax bill, the office provides an array of convenient payment options, including Satellite Offices, Extended Office Hours, an EZ-pay Drive Thru Payment Window and Online Tax Payments as well as our new environmentally friendly e-Billing program.

 Exemptions can lower the taxes for certain properties.
 Make sure you are taking advantage of every exemption for which you may be eligible.
 The town participates in several tax exemption programs; Senior Citizens, Veterans, Disability/Limited Income, STAR, Home Improvement, and/or Volunteer Firefighters and Ambulance Personnel exemption.
 Please refer to the Tax Exemption section of our website for information on each of these exemptions along with applications and filing instructions.

 Nassau County, NOT the Town of Hempstead, sets your home's assessment, which is the basis of your property taxes.
 If you feel that your property's tax assessment is out of line (too high) compared to neighboring homes with similar characteristics, exercise your right to challenge it.
 Refer to the Challenge & Lower Your Taxes section of our website for important information on how to go about challenging your home's assessment.